aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 ## Compute delegation pool rewards earned
-We've come up with a forumla to calculate "rewards earned" for `active` and `pending_inactive` staking.
-This formula is built with the assumption that different stake operations like `unlock` and `reactivate` takes out the "principals" first, then "rewards".
-Therefore, "rewards earned" could vary based on how formula is constructed.
+Use this formula to calculate *rewards earned* for `active` and `pending_inactive` staking.
+This formula assumes that different stake operations such as `unlock` and `reactivate` take out the *principals* first and then *rewards*.
+Therefore, *rewards earned* may vary based upon how the formula you use is constructed:

-1. Get the amount of `active` and `pending_inactive` staking from [`get_stake`](https://github.com/aptos-labs/aptos-core/blob/ed63ab756cda61439287304ed89bbb156fcbeaed/aptos-move/framework/aptos-framework/sources/delegation_pool.move#L321) view function.
+1. Get the amount of `active` and `pending_inactive` staking from the [`get_stake`](https://github.com/aptos-labs/aptos-core/blob/ed63ab756cda61439287304ed89bbb156fcbeaed/aptos-move/framework/aptos-framework/sources/delegation_pool.move#L321) view function.

-2. Calculate "principal"
+2. Calculate principal:
     - "active principal" = **AddStakeEvent** - **UnlockStakeEvent** + **ReactivateStakeEvent**.
 If at any point during the iteration, "active principal" < 0, reset to 0.
 Negative principal could happen when the amount users `unlock` or `reactivate` include rewards earned from staking.
     - "pending inactive principal" = **UnlockStakeEvent** - **ReactivateStakeEvent**.
 If at any point during the iteration, "pending inactive principal" < 0, reset to 0.
 Negative principal could happen when the amount users `unlock` or `reactivate` include rewards earned from staking.

-3. Compute "rewards earned"
+3. Compute rewards earned:
-    - active_rewards = `active` - "active principal".
+    - active_rewards = `active` - *active principal*.
     - pending_inactive_rewards = `pending_inactive` - "pending inactive principal".